shrutiahuja/shrutiahuja.github.io/_industrial_projects/tb.md

 date: 2018-01-01
 ---

-**The system includes magnetic nanoparticles based capture and enrichment of viral RNA followed by a fluorescent end-point readout of the amplified product.**
+**The system includes magnetic nanoparticles based capture and enrichment of Mycobacterium tuberculosis followed by a fluorescent read-out.**

 Key highlights: